the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lifting-state.md

 );
 ~~~~~~~

 We learned about the callback handler previously, because it helps us to keep an open communication channel from Search to App component.
-Now the Search component doesn't manage the state anymore, but only passes up the event to the App component via a callback handler after text is entered into the HTML input field.
+Now the Search component doesn't manage the state anymore, but only passes up the event to the App component via a callback handler after the text is entered into the HTML input field.
 You could also display the `searchTerm` again in the App component (from state, when using `searchTerm` directly) or Search component (from props, when passing the `searchTerm` state down as props).

 Rule of thumb: Always manage state at a component level where every component that's interested in it is one that either manages the state (using information directly from state, e.g. App component) or a component below the managing component (using information from props, e.g. List or Search).
 If a component below needs to update the state (e.g. Search), pass a callback handler down to it which allows it to update it.
 If a component needs to use the state (e.g. displaying it), pass it down as props.